|Sep 15 2017

 Well, look who it is—Vikki Dougan, yet again.
 We had never heard of her before last year, but now we’re seeing her everywhere.
 She married actor Jim Sweeney this week in 1960, and here you see her showing off what was described in the press as her “newest innovation”—a diamond toe ring.
-While she may have been among the first women in mid-century Hollywood to do this, she was not actually the first.
+While she may have been among the earlier women in mid-century Hollywood to do this, she was not actually the first.
 As far as we know that distinction belongs to dancer Sheree North, who was sporting toe bling at least four years earlier.
 But Dougan was innovative, as you already know—her backless dresses got all the gossips wagging their tongues, gave the paparazzi many famed flashes of buttcrack, and earned her the nickname "The Back."
 We’ve already shown you a few of those images, so today we’re showing you her entire butt, below.
 You deserve it.

 At the end of last month we posted a few images of Bettie Page that hadn’t appeared online before.
 They came from an issue of Carnival we were too lazy too scan in its entirety at the time.
 Today we have the rest of that great issue, vol. 1, no. 2, published out of Chicago, U.S.A. by Hillman Periodicals, who were the same people behind the magazine Show.
 The cover star is burlesque queen Lilly Christine, aka The Cat Girl, and she reappears in all her wild-eyed glory in a photo set we've placed at the very bottom of this post.
 We’ve seen at least two of those photos before in other magazines, however Carnival claims it was an exclusive set, shot especially for them, and indeed, that could be true, since theirs appeared before the others we saw.